 Here are some of the projects I have worked on:

 - I set a new levy on vacant shops to deal with absentee landlords leaving their premises fallow.
-This led to a 20% reduction in the vacancy rate in the county and gave us the budget to quadruple spending on homelessness;
+This led to a 20% reduction in the vacancy rate in the county and gave us the budget to quadruple spending on homelessness.

-- I have worked to persuade a majority of councillors to change the local building insulation and ventilation rules for the 25,000 homes planned to be built here in the next six years.
+- I worked to persuade a majority of councillors to change the local building insulation and ventilation rules for the 25,000 homes planned to be built here in the next six years.

 - I have taken part in many planning cases – seeking to improve rather than prevent development.